Your portal to

 The Gallup Organization at Gallup.com.
 A fundamental principle of the company’s concept of Human Sigma is that “employee and customer experiences must be managed together, not as separate entities.”

-John Mackay and Conscious Capitalism The founder of Whole Foods built its success on the principals of Stakeholder Capitalism displayed throughout each location in word and image.
+John Mackay and Conscious Capitalism The founder of Whole Foods built its success on the principals of stakeholder capitalism displayed throughout each location in word and image.

 B-Lab.
 An organization that audits and certifies sustainable companies, founded in 2007.
 It helped promote the establishment of public benefits corporations in the US and abroad.